Mela13076/devfolio-templete/docs/customization.md

 ### ⭐ Featured Projects on Home Page

-Just like blogs, the **first projects in the array** appear as featured on the homepage.
+The **first projects in the array** appear as featured on the homepage.

 ➡ **Put your best/most important projects first.**